ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

 1. Go to <https://www.cgl.ucsf.edu/admin/chpass.py>

 2. To access the page, enter your current {{ site.cluster.name }}
-   'Username' and 'Password' (must not be expired) in the browser pop-up panel
+   'Username' (e.g. `alice`) and 'Password' (must not be expired) in the browser pop-up panel

-3. Upon successful login, you will reach the 'Resource for Biocomputing, Visualization, and Informatics' page, which allows you to set a new password
+4. Upon successful login, you will reach the 'Resource for Biocomputing, Visualization, and Informatics' page, which allows you to set a new password

-4. Wait 10 minutes for your new password to propagate before using it
+5. Wait 10 minutes for your new password to propagate before using it